kvn-cher/kvn-cher/README.md

 - 👋 Hi, I’m @kvn-cher !
 - 👀 I’m interested in coding, future tech, green tech, social justice, philosophy and content creation.
-- 🌱 I’m currently learning full-stack web development in Python, with Django framework.
+- 🌱 I’m currently learning full-stack web development in Python, with the Django framework.
-- 💞️ I’m looking to collaborate on web design projects.
+- 💞️ I’m looking to collaborate on web & app development projects.
 - 📫 How to reach me: call/WhatsApp me at +91 81130 54288 or e-mail me at backforbach@gmail.com

 <!---